alangunning/doc-ai-analysis-starter/docs/content/interactive-shell.md

     DOC_AI_SAFE_ENV_VARS=MY_API_KEY,-DEBUG_TOKEN
     doc-ai config safe-env add MY_API_KEY

-Variables not present in the allow list are omitted from completion results so accidental disclosure of secrets is avoided.
+Variables not present in the allow list are omitted from completion results and stripped from the environment of shell escapes, reducing the risk of accidental secret disclosure.

 ## Built-in commands